-- Announcements through the Legacy Building intercom

-- College Email/HCC Facebook page

-- Electronic Text Messages/Phone calls
+- College Email/HCC Facebook page - Electronic Text Messages/Phone calls

 If the HCC Office is unable to remain open due to the emergency situation, contacts are made from a suitable off-campus site.
+Please refer to the Emergency Preparedness section of this handbook for further safety details.